 And be it enacted that whensoever and so soon as the several boundaries shall have been ascertained and marked within any such district as aforesaid, an authorised land officer shall report the same, accompanied by a map or plan of the said district, and a description of the several landmarks placed therein, for the approval of the Governor-in-Council; and when so approved shall enter a description of each grant of land so surveyed, according to such landmarks, in a record-book to be kept by him for that purpose; and every such description shall be signed by him and by the Governor-in-Council; and notice of every such entry shall be published in 3 successive ‘Gazettes’.

-[Section 3 amended by No. 126 of 1987 s.
+[Section 3 amended: No. 126 of 1987 s.
 5.]

 4. Recorded boundaries deemed true boundaries, etc.